TradeTrust/documentation/docs/document-creator/config-file.md

 _Note: This fileName field is optional.
 Only add this section in if you want to customise the file name to follow the form fields when uploading data file._

 The `"fileName"` field is a string that refers to the file name of the created document.
+The method uses interpolate delimiters to interpolate properties of data from data file.
+For further details on the implementation, you can reference : https://www.geeksforgeeks.org/lodash-_-template-method/

 By default, if this field is not present, The documents will follow the forms name with increment number.